microsoft/azure_arc/README.md

 # Azure Arc "Jumpstart"

-The following guides will walk you how to demo and get started with Azure Arc.
+The following guides will walk you trough on how to demo and get started with Azure Arc.
 They are designed with a "zero to hero" approach in mind and with much automation as possible.
 The goal is for you to have a working Azure Arc demo environment spined-up in no time so you can focus on showing the core values of the solution.

 **Disclaimer: The intention for this repo is to focus on the core Azure Arc capabilities. deployment scenarios, use-cases and ease of use.
 It does not focus on Azure best-practices or the other tech and OSS project being leveraged in the guides and code.**